viur-framework/viur-scriptor-api/docs/source/modules.rst

         print(f"""The edited record:\n{edited_test}""")

-After creating and renamin test records, you might want to delete them from the database.
+After creating and renaming test records, you might want to delete them from the database.
 This example shows how to delete all records with the name "test_edited":

 .. code-block:: python